aleferu/musicbrainz/README.md

     - `lastfm_track_extraction_cont.py`
 - `add_more_artist_info.py`: Extracts even more information related to artists in Musicbrainz and stores it in Neo4j.

+## Stats

+`stats.md` and `stats.ipynb` are dedicated to explain our dataset.
+With these two files you can learn about the root graph schema and check out some graphs and statistics. **Currently on development**.

 ## Dependencies

 A working python environment with the following: